Delzicol Side Effects

 Generic Name: mesalamine

-Note: This document contains side effect information about mesalamine.
-Some of the dosage forms listed on this page may not apply to the brand name Delzicol.
+Note: This page contains information about the side effects of mesalamine.
+Some of the dosage forms included on this document may not apply to the brand name Delzicol.

-Some side effects of Delzicol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Delzicol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to mesalamine: oral capsule delayed release, oral capsule extended release, oral tablet, oral tablet delayed release, oral tablet enteric coated

 In addition to its needed effects, some unwanted effects may be caused by mesalamine (the active ingredient contained in Delzicol).
 In the event that any of these side effects do occur, they may require medical attention.